 - ¼ teaspoon cayenne pepper to taste, optional

 - ½-1 teaspooon Creole/Cajun seasoning we love Tony Chachere's

 - Melt butter over medium high heat.
 Reduce heat to medium and add bell pepper, celery and onions and cook about 5-7 minutes, adding garlic in the last 30 seconds to 1 minute.

 - Stir in flour and salt, stirring to keep it smooth.
 Cook, stirring constantly until the sauce is lightly browned.
 This should take about 7-8 minutes.

 - Add shrimp, stock, lemon juice and seasoning.
 Cook, stirring until shrimp are done - about 5-6 minutes

 - Stir in green onion and parsley, reserving a little if desired for garnish.

 - Serve over rice.

-Before you leave be sure to check out this other classically southern shrimp recipe: Fried Shrimp just like in a restaurant is easier than you think.
+Before you leave be sure to check out this other classically southern shrimp dish: Fried Shrimp Recipe is just like in a restaurant and is easier than you think.